 Installing Ubuntu as a stand-alone Operating System

-If your computer does not have any operating system and if you want install Ubuntu in it.
+If your computer does not have any Operating System and you want to install Ubuntu in it, follow the below handout.

 Upgrade installed Ubuntu to the latest version